 “Learning about the conflict in Bosnia in the 90s made me realize how each account of an event differs; there is no true account of history.”

 Senior Fellow Matilda Ostow decided to address the invisibility and neglect of Mount Moriah Cemetery in Philadelphia, PA, and the unceasing commitment of its volunteers.
 “The cemetery’s ownership has been defunct since 2011 and, consequently, it has fallen into disarray and abandonment.
 This was until the Friends of Mount Moriah Cemetery, a nonprofit, was formed.”
-Volunteers through FOMMC began the slow process of mowing, cutting weeds, opening and closing the gate, and doing the maintenance that previously the privately-owned cemetery would have hired out.
-Matilda’s project, collecting stories or oral histories from a few of these volunteers, highlights the dedicated living community that has arisen out of a cemetery that private ownership and municipal government had forgotten.
+Volunteers through FOMMC began the slow process of mowing, cutting weeds, opening and closing the gate, and doing the maintenance that the privately-owned cemetery would have previously hired out.
+Matilda’s project, collecting stories and oral histories from a few of these volunteers, highlights the dedicated living community that has arisen out of a cemetery that has been forgotten by private ownership and the municipal government.

 Matilda’s project highlights the dedicated living community that has arisen out of a cemetery.